 Starting at the Goldsborough campsite, Goff's Track turns off the Goldsborough Track about 15 minutes from the start and joins the Scandinavian Hill forestry road.
 From here a 30 minute climb, which can be rough and slippery in wet weather, links up with the German Gully Track to form a 90 minute loop walk.

 Tunnel Terrace Walk

 This walk starts on the road between Stafford and Goldsborough.
 Entry and exit points are via miners tail race tunnels and the track meanders through old gold workings.

-To access the Goldsborough area, turn off SH6, 10km north of Hokitika onto Stafford Loop Road.
-Keep an eye out for the camping and picnic area about 6km along the road.
-Can also be reached from the turnoff at Dillmanstown on SH73.
+To access the Goldsborough area, turn off SH6, 10 km north of Hokitika onto Stafford Loop Road.
+Keep an eye out for the camping and picnic area about 6 km along the road.
+You can also reach Goldsborough from the turnoff at Dillmanstown on SH73.

 History and culture

 Goldsborough, as its name suggests, was a town that emerged during the West Coast gold rush.
 In 1865 this little settlement had a population of 550.
 You can still see reminders of this activity here,

 Know before you go